-In which the sign will depend on the relative values of the two FEMs.
+In which the sign (i.e. the direction) will depend on the relative values of the two FEMs caused by the loads.

 The balancing moment is the moment required at B in the original beam to stop B rotating.

-Thus we find the difference in the two FEMs at the joint and apply it as the balancing moment in the opposite direction.
+Going back to the basic superposition, we find the difference in the two FEMs at the joint and apply it as the balancing moment in the opposite direction.

-Next we need to find out how the balancing moment splits itself into $M{BA}$ and $M{BC}$ .
+Next we need to find out how the balancing moment splits itself into M{BA} and M{BC} .